Last updated on 2026-02-02

 The Woodworking Technician Diploma is a comprehensive 2-year program designed to equip students with essential skills and techniques for the manufacture of furniture, cabinets, and architectural millwork.
-Students will have the opportunity to learn at one of the most advanced woodworking training facilities in North America, gaining a solid foundation in both traditional and modern manufacturing techniques.
+Students will benefit from training in modern manufacturing techniques and will study at one of the most advanced woodworking training facilities in North America.
+The program emphasizes hands-on experience, ensuring that graduates are well-prepared for a successful career in the woodworking industry.

-- First Year: Students will focus on the setup and operation of woodworking machinery, laminating, veneering, machining, sanding, assembly, and finishing.
-This year is common with the Woodworking Technology program.
+- First Year: Focus on the setup and operation of woodworking machinery, laminating, veneering, machining, sanding, assembly, and finishing.

-- Second Year: The second year emphasizes extensive project work, production management skills, and the manufacturing of kitchen cabinets and architectural millwork.
-This year is also common with the Woodworking Technology program.
+- Second Year: Emphasis on extensive project work, introduction to production management skills, and the manufacturing of kitchen cabinets and architectural millwork.

 Featured Experiences